ebikatsudon/VTubeStudio/Running-VTS-on-Linux.md

 ## Install the requirements

-`$sudo pacman -Sy python-pip python-virtualenv git`
+`$ sudo pacman -Sy python-pip python-virtualenv git`

 `python-pip` is the thing we will use to install stuff in our virtual environment.